4th-earth/site-fourth-earth/site-raw/content.md

 4th Earth RAW is a game engine and does not require a specific Setting.
 Further, you MAY use 4th Earth RAW in the Setting of other games.

 - Setting MUST be agreed to by *all* players (including the Narrator, if applicable).
-- MUST be enough to give flavor and direction; MAY be a single sentence all the way to a tome.
+- MUST be enough to give flavor and direction; MAY be a single sentence all the way to one or more tomes.
 - MUST describe where, when, what, and general theme.
 - MAY be developed by the Players, a Narrator, the outside world, or anything else.
 - MAY include a specific, short-term plot (adventures and one-shots).